-Much to my surprise, there was a national consensus that is a PG film, though not for young children (Quebec has no PG equivalent).
+Much to my surprise, there was a national consensus that is a PG film, though not for young children (Quebec has no PG equivalent, so they rated it G).
 Other jurisdictions felt differently.
-The MPAA and the BBFC both rated one step higher, and Australia and New Zealand both rated a step above PG-13, though without imposing actual age restrictions.
+The MPAA and the BBFC both rated one step higher (PG-13 and 12A, respectively), and Australia and New Zealand both rated it M, meaning recommended for 15+, though without imposing actual age restrictions.
 Once again, Canada demonstrates very liberal ratings, but given recent concerns about the amount of violence in films, I’m not sure this is a good thing.